 Lawmakers debate dueling security tax breaks

-WASHINGTON - Just days before the end of the 2003 legislative session, lawmakers began discussions on a new piece of legislation that would grant businesses tax breaks for buying security equipment, the second such bill to be unveiled in 2003.
+WASHINGTON - With the end of the 2003 legislative session just days away, lawmakers are considering a recently introduced bill that would grant businesses tax breaks for buying security equipment, the second such bill to be unveiled this year.

 Introduced in late November by Rep. Bill Shuster of Pennsylvania, HR 3562 would grant businesses tax credits for purchasing security equipment as well as security services, such as a threat or risk assessment and the development of other contingency plans.

 Known as the Prevent Act of 2003, HR 3562 is similar to the Public Safety and Protection Investment Act of 2003, or HR 1259, which was introduced by Rep. Jerry Weller of Illinois.
-At press time, both bills had been referred to the House Committee on Ways and Means for review.
+Both bills have been referred to the House Committee on Ways and Means for review.